michorvath/michorvath.github.io/_posts/2020-04-25-my-top-10-favorite-books-to-make-you-a-better-software-engineer.md

 Genesis 1.
 The first post.
 Enviar uno.
 Whatever you want to call it, this is my first contribution to my new personal site/blog.
 For the most part, I will be using this website as an online resumé of sorts, and this blog as a showcase of my projects both past and present.<!--more--> I'm not much of a personality and don't believe I have much to say, so in the interest of brevity, I will try to keep the general "content creator"-esque off-topic posts like this to a minimum.

-Since you have managed to find yourself here, I assume you are interested some new reading recommendations; without further ado and in no particular order, my top 10 books to make you a better software engineer (please note that these books are my personal favorites and heavily pertain to both programming, web development, design, and SE as a business... not just hardcore dev stuff, sorry 😐):
+Since you have managed to find yourself here, I assume you are interested some new reading recommendations; without further ado and in no particular order, my top 10 books to help you design and engineer better products (please note that these books are my personal favorites and heavily pertain to not only programming but also web development, design, and SE as a business... they aren't limited to only hardcore dev stuff, sorry 😐):

 <br/>
 ### Clean Code by Robert Cecil Martin